bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that test the presence of PCA3 in urine.

-In this assignment, we will be using a subset of the [GSE22260 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260), which consists of 30 RNA-seq tumour/normal pairs,
+In this assignment, we will be using a subset of the [GSE22260 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260), which consists of 30 RNA-seq tumour/normal pairs.

 Experimental information and other things to keep in mind:
 - The libraries are polyA selected.
 - The libraries are prepared as paired end.
 - The samples are sequenced on a Illumina Genome Analyzer II (this data is now quite old).
-- Each read is 36 bp long
+- Each read is 36 bp long.
 - The average insert size is 150 bp with standard deviation of 38bp.
 - We will only look at chromosome 9 in this exercise.
-- The dataset is located here: [GSE22260 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260)
+- The dataset is located here: [GSE22260 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260).
-- 20 tumour and 10 normal samples are available
+- 20 tumour and 10 normal samples are available.
 - For this exercise we will pick 3 matched pairs (C02, C03, C06 for tumour and N02, N03, N06 for normal).
 We can do more if we have time.

 ## Objectives